Twitch forces its user with electric shocks to play a computer game perfectly.

-This man machine symbiosis shows a new way of experiencing the act of gaming.
-It lets the user not only feel the signals that are needed to progress within the game but actually forces them to press the appropriate buttons with electrical shocks.
-The machine calculates the perfect path within the game and executes it through the human.
+It lets the user not only feel the signals that are necessary to progress within the game but actually forces them to press the appropriate buttons with electrical impulses.

-“Twitch“ is inspired by some of the unconventional ways of playing computer games.
-Many people enjoy just watching others play, cheat or spend hours to find the most efficient route through a given level.
-This project is a mixture of all of those methods but at the same time something completely different.
-It shows how differently the same thing can be approached and that gaming is more about the experience than it is about just reaching the goal.
+Twitch is inspired by some of the unconventional ways of playing computer games.
+Many people enjoy just watching others play on platform like "twitch.tv" cheat or spend hours to find the most efficient route through a given level.
+This project is inspired by all of those methods but at the same time something completely different.
+It shows how differently the overall topic of playing computer games can be approached by showing another method that concentrates more on the experience then on just reaching a given goal.